pmean/build-website/text/07/SevenFormulas.md

 So your numbers are perfectly consistent, even though they look wildly inconsistent.

 So which odds ratio do you use?
-It\'s \"dealer\'s choice\" and no one will complain about any of these choices.
+It's "dealer's choice" and no one will complain about any of these choices.
 Certain groups, such as the Cochran collaboration have set up rules.
 In the Cochran collaboration, they always orient their tables so that an odds ratio less than one